-Project Phase: Completion
+Project Phase: Completion Objective/Strategic Directions

-Encourage rehabilitation through building repairs, renovation and energy retrofits in the CIP area.
-Alignment with Strategic Goal for a Vibrant and Growing Economy, an Exceptional Quality of Life and a Healthy
+Encourage rehabilitation through building repairs, renovation, energy retrofits, and utility upgrades in the CIP area.
+Alignment with Strategic Goal for a Vibrant and Growing Economy, an Exceptional Quality of Life and a Healthy Environment.

-Environment.